 5. Complete cost-of-living budgets.

-6. Address consumer credit repair issues.
+6. Address consumer credit issues.

 7. Understand financial communications from businesses, creditors, etc.

 8. Add fraud alerts to the major credit bureaus.